Beena Banerjee

 Beena Banerjee, also known as Beena or Bina, is an Indian actress in Bengali and Hindi films and television.

-Biography
+Early and personal life

 Beena Banerjee was born as Beena Batabyal, the daughter of film actor Pradeep Kumar (1925–2001).
 She married Ajay Biswas, an actor and film director, but they separated.
 She has a son, Siddharth Banerjee, who has worked as assistant director to Sajid Khan in two films, namely Housefull 2 (2012) and Himmatwala (2013).